Pros and Cons of Smart Meters

 - Better oversight and management of your energy use with a real-time data display in your home.

 What is the cost of the In Home Display (previously known as an SMD or HEM)?

-In Home Displays (previously known as Smart Meter Displays or Home Energy Monitors) are expected to cost suppliers about £25.
+In Home Displays (previously known as Smart Meter Displays or Home Energy Monitors) are provided free to customers and cost suppliers about £25.
 Some suppliers are expected to offer enhanced Displays at a cost to the customer.